Cybersecurity is a Shared Responsibility

 The threat of cyberattacks may leave you feeling concerned or vulnerable, but there are many steps organizations can—and should—take to keep data, customers, and employees safe.
 Here are the top five cybersecurity best practices for better data security.

-A cybersecurity best practice for passwords is to ensure they have at least 10 characters with a mixture of uppercase and lowercase letters, numbers, and symbols.
-The more complex and strong your password, the exponentially longer it will take for a hacker to solve.
+A best practice is to use passwords with at least 10 characters, mixing uppercase and lowercase letters, numbers, and symbols.
+The more complex and unique the password, the exponentially harder it is for a hacker to crack.
+One helpful tip is to use the first letters of a favorite phrase or song to create a memorable and strong password.

-“Credential stuffing is a really common attack vector where bad actors look at prior breach records and see where else users are using the same name and password,” he says.
+FormAssembly’s Director of Security and Compliance, David Scovetta, warns against reusing passwords: “Credential stuffing is a really common attack vector where bad actors look at prior breach records and see where else users are using the same name and password.”

 2. Conduct routine employee security training